 ii.
 “Zion cannot bless us; the holiest ministers can only wish us a blessing; but Jehovah can and will bless each one of his waiting people.”
 (Spurgeon)

 iii.
-This was a spiritual conception of God different than the pagan ideas.
-The Psalmist understood that God’s power and influence wasn’t limited to Jerusalem.
+This spiritual conception of God was different than the pagan ideas.
+The psalmist understood that God’s power and influence weren’t limited to Jerusalem.
 The God who had the Creator’s claim to all heaven and earth was no local deity; He could bless in Zion and from Zion.

 iv.
 “So the thought is that if we bless God in our worship, as we must, then God will also bless us abundantly in our daily lives.
 This is the only ultimate goal of any Christian: to bless God and to be blessed by him.”
 (Boice)

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org